Parent-Teen Training Guide

 - Sit in a position where you can grab the steering wheel or step on the brake, if necessary.

-- Before starting the engine, have
+Before starting the engine, have your teen:

 - Consult your owner's manual to determine whether your vehicle has an antilock brake system (ABS) on all four wheels or ABS just on the rear wheels.
 (ABS prevents wheels on a motor vehicle from locking while braking.)
 If in doubt, contact the dealer.